PhilippMisofCH/ntk-unlimited/README.md

 ### Estimating the empirical tensors via Monte-Carlo

 The empirical package is located at `src/ntkunlimited/empirical/`.
-It initializes the specified MLP with normal distributed weights using the given variances for weights and biases.
+It initializes the specified MLP with i.i.d. centered normally distributed parameters using the given variances for weights and biases.
 The requested tensors are computed for each layer up to the last one and approximated by estimating the expectation values through sample means.

-To estimate e.g. the NTK kernel (similarly for the NNGP), run e.g.
+To estimate e.g. the NTK kernel (similarly for the NNGP), run
 ```bash
 uv run tensor_convergence_all_layers kernel-stability ntk --trace --n_layers 3 --layer_width 5 --nonlin Gelu --C_w 1.98305826 --C_b 0.17292239 --data_size 4 --n_samples 10 --batch_size 5 --input_file examples/inputs/input_recursions.json --output_dir convergence_study
 ```